-Comment 1(a): Attorneys have a professional obligation to understand the law of privilege in the context of electronically stored information.
-That ethical duty arises from several provisions in the professional rules, including:
+Comment: Attorneys have a professional obligation to understand the law of privilege in the context of electronically stored information.
+That ethical duty arises from several provisions in the professional rules, including the following:

-The Duty of Confidentiality: "A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation, or the disclosure is permitted by [certain specific exceptions, e.g., to prevent death or substantial bodily harm].
-ABA Model Rules of Prof'l Conduct R. 1.6 Confidentiality of Information (2009).
-"A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to information relating to the representation of a client."
-ABA Rules of Prof'l Conduct R. 1.6(c) Confidentiality of Information (2012).
-Virtually all states have the same or similar rules regarding a lawyer's duty of confidentiality.
-See, e.g., California Bus. & Prof. Code Section 6068(e)(1) (A lawyer has a duty "[t]o maintain inviolate the confidence, and at every peril to himself or herself to preserve the secrets, of his or her client.").

-Duty of Competence: "A lawyer shall provide competent representation to a client.
+- Duty of Confidentiality: "A lawyer shall not re-• veal information relating to the representation of a client unless the client gives informed consent, the disclosure is impliedly authorized in order to carry out the representation, or the disclosure is permitted by [certain specific exceptions, e.g., to prevent death or substantial bodily harm]."
+ABA Model Rules of Prof'l Conduct R. 1.6(a) Confidentiality of Information (2009).
+"A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client."
+ABA Model Rules of Prof'l Conduct R. 1.6(c) Confidentiality of Information (2009).
+Virtually all states have the same or similar rules regarding a lawyer's duty of confidentiality. - Duty of Competence: "A lawyer shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation."
-ABA Model Rules of Prof'l Conduct R. 1.1 Competence (2009).
+ABA Model Rules of Prof'l Conduct R. 1.1 Competence

+(2009).
 "To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing legal study and education and comply with all continuing legal education requirements to which the lawyer is subject."
-ABA Model Rules of Prof'l Conduct R. 1.1, comm.
+ABA Model Rules of Prof'l Conduct R. 1.1, cmt.
 8 (2012) (emphasis added).

-Duty of Supervision: ABA Model Rules of Prof'l Conduct R. 5.1 Responsibilities of Partners, Managers, and Supervisory Lawyers (2009) requires those with managerial authority to make reasonable efforts to ensure that the firm and its lawyers follow the Rules of Professional Conduct.
+• Duty of Supervision: ABA Model Rules of Prof'l Conduct R. 5.1 Responsibilities of Partners, Managers, and Supervisory Lawyers (2009) requires those with managerial authority to make reasonable efforts to ensure that the firm and its lawyers follow the Rules of Professional Conduct.
 See also Rule 5.3(a) Responsibilities Regarding Non-Lawyer Assistants: "A lawyer has a duty to supervise a law firm or department's junior members, paralegals, support staff, and any third-parties for whose work the lawyer is responsible."

-Any judge who has conducted in camera reviews of documents withheld from production under claims of privilege understands that many litigants and their counsel have little understanding of the law of privilege or how to apply that law in the context of the production of ESI.
+Many judges who have conducted in camera reviews of documents withheld from production under claims of privilege come to the conclusion that many litigants and their counsel have little understanding of the law of privilege or how to apply that law in the context of the production of ESI.
 A detailed discussion of the attorney-client privilege is beyond the scope of this Commentary.
 There are lengthy treatises devoted to the law of privilege.
 In addition, the law varies by jurisdiction, and applying the law to specific situations requires a thorough understanding of the factual nuances of each unique situation.
 However, practical guidance about identifying and protecting privileged ESI cannot start without a basic review of the law of privilege and, in particular, what may legitimately be deemed privileged and how to avoid waiving the privilege.
-Only with this basic understanding can parties avoid the common practices of claiming privilege for ESI that is not privileged and avoiding the waiver of privilege for ESI.
+Only with this basic understanding can parties avoid the common practices of claiming privilege for ESI that is not privileged and waiving privilege of ESI.